Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Detectability for GW-triggered Target-of-opportunity Observations

-We calculated the $T_{\text {chirp}}$ of DD2$-$Low $M_{\rm NS}$ and DD2$-$High $M_{\rm NS}$ BH--NS simulations, as shown in Figure \ref{fig:DD2LowMassChirptime}.
-All the BH--NS signals that can be detected by each detector or detector network are drawn in the figure.
-In top panels of Figure \ref{fig:DD2LowMassChirptime}, we can see the general trend that the chirp time decreases as the geocentric frame total mass increases.
+{We calculate $T_{\text {chirp}}$ as shown in Figure \ref{fig:DD2LowMassChirptime}.} All the BH--NS signals that can be detected by each detector or detector network are drawn in the figure.
+In the left panel, we can see the general trend that the chirp time decreases as the geocentric frame total mass increases.
 This is because the GW frequency of the ISCO of the binary star system is inversely proportional to the total mass \citep{wu2020measuring}.
 The larger the total mass, the closer the ISCO frequency is to $f_{\mathrm{min}}$.
 For the 2nd and 2.5th generations of GW detectors, although $f_{\mathrm{min}}$ is $10\,{\rm Hz}$, due to the increase in detector's sensitivity, more short GW signals can have sufficiently large SNR, that is, large mass BH--NS is easier to detect, which is why the median value of $T_{\text {chirp}}$ on the right side of each panel in Figure \ref{fig:DD2LowMassChirptime} decreases as the sensitivity of the detector increases.
-In the bottom panels of Figure \ref{fig:DD2LowMassChirptime}, the $T_{\text {chirp}}$ of ET and ET+CE are shown.
+In the right panel of Figure \ref{fig:DD2LowMassChirptime}, the $T_{\text {chirp}}$ of ET and ET+CE are shown.
 For ET and ET+CE, the $f_{\mathrm{min}}$ is reduced from $10\,{\rm Hz}$ to $1\,{\rm Hz}$, which greatly increases the signal duration.
 All $T_{\text {chirp}}$ values are shown in Table \ref{table:gwDetectionChirptime}.
 From the table, we can see that for the 2nd and 2.5th generation detectors and LIGO Voyager, $T_{\text {chirp}}$ does not exceed 10 minutes, which means that the time for early warning is very limited.
 For ET and ET+CE, $T_{\text {chirp}}$ has reached the order of hours or even a few days.
 There will be enough preparation time for EM observations in these cases.